What Does Good Data Look Like? | Butterfly Data

 Automate assessment of existing datasets

-Large datasets require automated scripts or COTS tools managed by data quality experts.
-Start by identifying poor quality, then apply comprehensive remediation to bring data up to standard.
+Large datasets require automated scripts or COTS tools.
+Identify poor quality first, then apply comprehensive remediation to bring data up to standard.

 Start with what matters most

-The MoSCoW method divides data needs into four categories: Must haves, Should haves, Could haves, and Won't haves.
-This allows critical datasets to be prioritised for assessment, while providing a hierarchy for less-essential data.
+The MoSCoW method divides data into Must haves, Should haves, Could haves, and Won't haves — allowing critical datasets to be prioritised while less-essential data is queued.

-The most challenging aspect is agreeing on shared data standards.
-Best practice is to define organisation-wide baselines — covering formats for dates, addresses, country codes, and identifiers — while allowing teams to use more granular data where necessary.
+The hardest part is agreeing shared standards.
+Define organisation-wide baselines for dates, addresses, country codes, and identifiers, while allowing teams to use more granular data where needed.

-The Data Management Association is the UK government's recommended best practice for data quality assessment and management.
-Their guidance provides a flexible, comprehensive framework for evaluating data quality across different datasets and contexts.
+The Data Management Association provides the UK government's recommended framework for data quality assessment and management.

-Whether you choose Commercial Off-The-Shelf (COTS) tools or a custom-built solution, implementation varies by organisational size and in-house technical capabilities.
 COTS tools reduce development time; bespoke solutions offer greater flexibility.
-Butterfly Data can help you evaluate both options.
+Implementation varies by organisational size and capability.
+Butterfly Data can help you evaluate both.

 Transform your data quality — and your decisions

-Book a free discovery call with our experts.
-We'll help you understand where your data stands today and build a practical roadmap for improvement.
+Book a free call with our experts.
+We'll assess where your data stands and build a practical improvement roadmap.

 Book your discovery call